nhokchihiro/appbio24-tramha/Week05/BMMB852-Week5.md

 -rw-r--r--  1 hpbichtram  staff   210M Sep 29 23:16 wgsim_read2.fq.gz
 ```

 **e.
-Discuss whether you could get the same coverage with different parameter settings (read length vs. read number):**
+Discuss whether I could get the same coverage with different parameter settings (read length vs. read number):**

-> Since we have the formula below (with paired-end sequencing):
+Since we have the formula below (with paired-end sequencing):

 >> $Coverage = \frac{\text{Read Length} \times \text{Number of Reads} \times 2}{\text{Genome Size}}$

 We can get the same coverage with modified parameter settings:

+  e.1/ When we increase the read length size, we are required to decrease the number of reads.
+This modification can reduce the file sizes and computational analysis steps, but it is just suitable with some sequencing techniques.
+For examples, depending on the application, Illumina's read can be from 50bp to 300bp.
+So we need to be carefully when increase the read length sizes.
+And due to the long reads, the accurate level also reduces.

+  e.2/ When we shorten the read length size and increase the number of reads, we can have fewer sequencing errors for the same coverage.
+However, a larger number of reads will lead to a extremely huge size of FASTA files and require more computational efforts and memory capability of the computer/terminal to run.

 ### 3. How much data would be generated when covering the Yeast,  the Drosophila or the Human genome at 30x?